 EAS → TAS (true airspeed) : correction for altitude.

+The instrument only measures speed relative to the surrounding air so actual ground speed will need to be calculated based on prevailing wind conditions.
 The instrument shown gives a reading of indicated airspeed in knots (nautical miles per hour).
 Click in the image of this instrument to see a schematic diagram showing its operation.

 Vertical Speed (Climb/Descent Rate)